 Into the unknown Part III

 It was a long tunnel.
-As the train zoomed past, the narrow rays of the distant moonlight obstructed by the bars, cast an angular shadow on the roach.
-It remained still, perched on the window pane as the train continued to move in a subliminal speed.
+As the train zoomed past, the small rays of the distant moonlight obstructed by the bars, cast an angular shadow on the roach.
+It remained still, perched on the window pane as the train continued to move at a subliminal speed.

 Far away the once empty platform was buzzing with activity.
 The lone stranger sitting on the steel bench had died.
 He had no information on him.
 Nobody knew him.
 Only the stray pup and its mother stood near his body for a while and left.